vmware-tanzu/tanzu-dev-portal/content/guides/debugging-kubernetes/_index.md

     tryout the process or review it's filesystem.
 In order to do this, the startup command would require a change such that it does not end the container or that the command helps provide more information, e.g. changing the debug verbosity parameter to an application, issue some long sleep command or run as a shell.
-We can achieve this with the following command:
+One can achieve this with the following command:

     ```sh